Writing While Tender:

 Liminal is an accessible and easy to use self-care workbook created in response to the challenging backdrop of 2020.
 Filled with mental health tools, resources and prompts, this workbook helps you ignite your imagination for self-care practices outside of the traditional 1:1 therapy space.
 While not a replacement for therapy, it is a beautiful addition to the rhythms you already engage in.

-FREE when you secure your spot.
+FREE when you secure your spot for Writing While Tender.

 Your Facilitator